dime-worldbank/offshore-data-leaks/README.md

 ## Overview

-This repository provides all the code required to replicate the findings presented in the report.
+This repository provides the code required to replicate the findings presented in the report using the ICIJ data and offers a practical guide for tax authorities to download, clean and prepare offshore leaks data with administrative records.
 The report is divided into two sections: The first section utilizes open-source ICIJ offshore leaks data to explore intriguing patterns and descriptive statistics within this dataset.
-The second section of the report leverages a combination of ICIJ offshore leaks data and administrative records obtained in collaboration with tax authorities in Ecuador, Honduras, and Senegal.
+The second section (not covered in this guide) of the report leverages a combination of ICIJ offshore leaks data and administrative records obtained in collaboration with tax authorities in Ecuador, Honduras, and Senegal.

-The goal of the data exercise is to understand the prevalence of taxpayers from each of our three countries in the ICIJ's Offshore Leaks dataset and the degree to which the data could be merged with taxpayer registers to gauge the incidence of offshore ownership along the in- come distribution.
+The goal of the data exercise is to understand the prevalence of taxpayers from each of our three countries in the ICIJ's Offshore Leaks dataset and the degree to which the data could be merged with taxpayer registers to gauge the incidence of offshore ownership along the income distribution.
 To do so, we generate a list of names of shareholders and beneficial owners for each country of interest, using three steps: (i) assigning officers to countries, (ii) selecting firms, and (iii) cleaning name lists.

 ## Data Accessibility